Quincy St PBL Extension to the Custis Trail

 Arlington County is getting ready to repave N Quincy Street between Fairfax Drive and I-66.
 This represents a huge opportunity to create a nearly-continuous low-stress bike route between the Custis Trail and the heart of Ballston.
 An existing protected bike lane connects from Glebe Rd to Fairfax Drive, standard bike lanes go from Fairfax Drive most of the way to Washington Blvd, but with a scary gap around the Washington Blvd intersection.

 The important community amenities in the area (Washington-Lee HS, Central Library, Quincy Park, Mosaic Park, etc), along with the opportunity to connect a major activity center (Ballston) with the trail network make this a critical link to make not just "bikeable" but safe, comfortable and low-stress.
-Here's how you could do it:

 The End Result

-The end result would be a drastically improved cycling experience along this stretch of Quincy that would help people get around the area in a healthy, climate-friendly way.
+Option C would result in a drastically improved cycling experience along this stretch of Quincy that would help people get around the area in a healthy, climate-friendly way.
 It would improve access to Washington-Lee, Quincy Park, Central Library, Mosaic Park and the Ballston Commercial District.
 It would improve safety and help entice people who are currently comfortable riding on trails, but not on-street, to leave the Custis and come down into the heart of Ballston to patronize its shops, restaurants and amenities.
 It would provide the thousands of residents of Ballston a low-stress bike connection to County trails and the thousands of Ballston workers with a better connection if they want to try biking to work.
 All of this by just having some folks park across the street or around the corner from where they are currently parking.
 These kind of projects are how we get to sustainable mobility in Arlington County.